Dental SaaS-to-WordPress Rebuild, 33 Hours Delivered in 18 Days — White-Label for a US Marketing Agency

 Delivery team

-• Pavel Sazhin, — QA and delivery oversight
+- Pavel Sazhin, xaverPRO — QA and delivery oversight

 All URL-preservation and redirect-strategy decisions belonged to the agency; our role was implementation fidelity to the spec they delivered.
-The agency remained the visible vendor; we were invisible to the end client throughout.
+Rappaport Dental dealt only with the agency — its name was on the contract and on every email about the rebuild — and no message from our developers ever reached the practice.

 Don't have a spec yet?
 Send a one-paragraph description — we'll come back with the questions worth asking.
 Send a description →